yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 ---

 ### Functions
-You can use function node to excute code at any point in the flow.
+You can use function node to execute code at any point in the flow.
 In this node you can select the [code function](../cloud-function) you wish to execute and [variable](../bot-variables) to store the return value of function in (optional).

 <img src="https://i.imgur.com/hCnAPvz.png" alt="drawing" width="50%"/>